jzzheng22/hlp21-project-group-3/doc/sheet.md

  - `None`

 `Symbol.getPortIds (model: Model) (symbolId: CommonTypes.ComponentID)`
- - Returns list of ports for each symbol ID.
+ - Returns list of ports for a given symbol ID.
- - Is used to find wires connected to symbol(s).
+ - Used to find wires connected to a symbol.

 ## Bounding Box
  - Each buswire and symbol owns its bounding box.